nut1414/cloudboi/README.md

 # Document for backend

-fastapi should auto generate schema at http://localhost:8000/docs
+fastapi should auto generate schema at http://localhost/api/docs when running with Docker or http://localhost:8000/docs when running locally.

 # Generating client for frontend